DiscoloredHuman/BoltDashboard/README.md

 ## Bolt Dashboard

 A clean dashboard that presents data with adjustable charts.
+Similar to that of the Bolt email management application used in Barclays.
 It can updates values of the charts in real time from a given file or API calls.
 Data visualization made easier.
 Must open in live server.